Hello! I’m Karen, and I’m so glad you’re here.

 Who am I & what do I do?

-I’m one of the two Associate Directors of the Writing Center at Michigan State University, where I also teach graduate courses in Rhetoric and Writing as well as undergrad courses in Writing, Rhetoric, and American Cultures.
+I’m one of the two Associate Directors of the Writing Center at Michigan State University, where I also teach graduate courses and undergraduate courses in Writing, Rhetoric, and American cultures, serve as a GenCen Fellow and faculty member, and am Chair of the College of Arts and Letters College Undergraduate Committee (CUC).
 My research and specialties include trauma studies, writing, writing program administration, Tier II writing, and disability justice in writing programming/writing centers.

 Available for invited workshops, talks, keynotes, and cross-institutional trainings, I’m proud to be a resource for writing center and student/academic support administration communities.